tedkim97/tedkim97.github.io/_posts/2021-01-10-python_decorators.md

 ```
 # Conclusion
 Feel free to use these if you think they can benefit you.
-[Github gist is right here.](https://gist.github.com/tedkim97/32e4ce8d371d2d726ba26b1a556f4790)
+[Github gist is right here.](https://gist.github.com/tedkim97/32e4ce8d371d2d726ba26b1a556f4790) Maybe at a comment if this helped.